Angular Continuous Delivery / Deployment with gitlab-ci, stage on commit and prod on git-tag

 3. Let’s configure the gitlab-ci stage deployment

-2. Add github as remote and push your local repo including the changes
+2. Add gitlab as remote and push your local repo including the changes

 (ng new already did git init for you)